-Platform
+Lynx Platform

 The Adept Lynx platform must be shipped and stored in a temperature-controlled environment, from 5° to 70° C (41° to 158° F).
 The recommended humidity range is 5 to 95%, noncondensing.
-It should be shipped and stored in the Adept-supplied shipping container, which is designed to prevent damage from normal shock and vibration.
-You should protect the container from excessive shock and vibration.
+It should be shipped and stored in the Adept-supplied shipping crate, which is designed to prevent damage from normal shock and vibration.
+You should protect the crate from excessive shock and vibration.

-Use a forklift, pallet jack, or similar device to transport and store the shipping crate.
+Use a forklift, pallet jack, or similar device to move the shipping crate.